 After 10 or 15 minutes, remove the towels under the blankets.
 The towels should be damp and will expose the dry cooler to the fur so it can wick more water out of the coat.
 Your horse doesn’t need to walk constantly during the drying process, but keep a close eye to be sure the horse does not become chilled.
 In very cold temperatures, offer your horse a hay bag so they use the natural warming process of digestion.

 Depending on the thickness of your horses winter coat, drying will take anywhere from 1 hour to several hours.
 After a while, you can place your horse in a clean stall, but stay nearby until your horse is fully dry- you can gauge this by testing if, when you ruffle his coat, the hair next to the skin is dry.

 So you’ve got a big winter show and a really dirty horse?
 You’ve still got non-bath options.
-In the world of Bashkir Curly Horse Breed Shows, winter shows are common- in order to exhibit the horses in their curliest coats- and as the owner of a nearly-white grey horse, this is a familiar scenario.
+In the world of Bashkir Curly Horse Breed Shows, winter shows are common- in order to exhibit the horses in their curliest coats.
+As the owner of a nearly-white Curly horse, this is a familiar scenario.

 Grab some old towels, a bucket of warm water, and a non-bath bathing product like “waterless shampoo” or “bath in a bottle.”

 Mix the waterless shampoo with the warm water in your bucket, then dunk your towels in the cleaning solution, wring them out, and use the wrung out towel to scrub your horse’s coat.
 You can apply lightly all over the body to help get a “surface clean” while keeping the skin mostly dry, or you can use this method to do a deep clean of problem areas.